leinardi/gkraken/README.md

 ```

 ## Running the app

+---
+You can run the app from the desktop launcher or use the terminal:
+Run the command `gkraken` if installed from source, or if installed with flatpak `flatpak run com.leinardi.gkraken`.

-To start the app you have to run the command `gkraken` in a terminal.
-The app needs to access the USB interface of the Kraken that, normally,
-is not available to unprivileged users.
+The app needs to access the USB interface of the Kraken that, normally, is not available to unprivileged users.

 To allow normal users to access the Kraken's USB interface you can
 create a custom udev rule